Uber has taken Australia by storm as a great way to earn additional income. But there may be serious Uber tax problems ahead unless you do it right.

 - Even if you earn less than the $75,000 GST income threshold, as an Uber driver you need to register for GST.
 (More on that below…).

-From August 2015, the ATO confirmed all Uber drivers are required to register for GST.
-This means you submit the GST portion of your Uber fares to the ATO.
-This is in addition to the tax you need to pay for income you earn as a driver.
+Drivers need submit the GST portion of your Uber fares to the ATO in addition to the tax you pay for the income you earn as a driver.

 How do I pay the ATO’s Uber tax?